Useful contacts

 information@guidedogs.org.uk

-National Express aims to run an accessible coach network – their adapted coaches have a wide entrance, lift access, level flooring and a large toilet.
+National Express aims to run an accessible coach network.
+Their adapted coaches have a wide entrance, lift access, level flooring and a large toilet.
 You can see the full details on their website.

 nationalexpress.com